 Additionally, the U.S. Equal Opportunity Commission (EEOC) has published guidance for employers regarding the expectation for reasonable accommodations and non-discrimination as specified by the Americans with Disabilities Act (ADA).

 Using Technology to Improve Vaccine Policy Communication

-As one example, California-based Paradise Valley Estates—a 76-acre, nonprofit senior living community home to more than 500 residents—recently used AlertMedia’s emergency communication software to increase participation in its on-site COVID-19 vaccine clinic.
+For example, California-based Paradise Valley Estates—a 76-acre nonprofit senior living community home to more than 500 residents—recently used AlertMedia’s emergency communication software to increase participation in its on-site COVID-19 vaccine clinic.
 Paradise Valley Estates used AlertMedia to communicate important information to residents about vaccine logistics and access.
 Residents were assigned specific appointment times based on their neighborhood, and AlertMedia was used to send messages to residents letting them know when they could arrive at the vaccination site.

 Navigating the challenges and pitfalls of the Coronavirus pandemic is a struggle that all businesses are going through right now.
 Building out and communicating your workplace vaccine policy is an important step to keeping your employees safe and informed, and your business running smoothly.
 And using a mass notification software solution will make it much more efficient to share educational resources about the COVID-19 vaccine, communicate your organization’s vaccine policy, and distribute public health information about vaccine availability.
 You can send critical notifications, like the templates included in this article, across multiple channels—including email, text message, phone call, and mobile app—every employee will receive targeted, timely, and accurate information.